Aenariss/DIP/content-blocking/README.md

 The workflow is as follows:

-1. Load all pages specified in ``pageList.txt``.
+1. Load all pages specified in ``page_list.txt``.
 Each line represents an URL to be visited.
 2. The specified URLs are visited to obtain the resources downloaded for each page.
 For each resource, the request chain is replicated.
 During visitation, DNS sniffer is active and logs DNS traffic.
 3. For each observed resource, a new request will be simulated for which observed DNS replies will be repeated.
 4. The page with the simulated resource requests will be visited for each extension/browser specified in ``config.json``.